 3D cursor ball in the environment moves while you change the view

 3D Portable Document Format (PDF) File is Made

-One of the awesome features of 3D within Altium Designer 18 is its ability to output a complete 3D rendering of your layout in Adobe® Acrobat® Reader (version 9 or higher), a free program available universally.
-Within Reader the file can be viewed, configured, and manipulated similarly to Altium Designer 18’s 3D PCB layout environment.
+One of the awesome features of 3D layout design within Altium 18 is its ability to output a complete 3D rendering of your layout in Adobe® Acrobat® Reader (version 9 or higher), a free program available universally.
+Within Reader the file can be viewed, configured, and manipulated similarly to Altium 18’s 3D PCB layout tool environment.
 This facilitates discussions with your assembly house, or other invested partners, regarding your design layout.

 Check to see if you have PDF3D, and if not, install with Add Exporter